dbgx/lldb.nvim/README.md

     * Visual layout or window management
     * Key-bindings

-As of 0.7 release, I believe **Completeness** has been almost achieved, and a glimpse of the rest is in view.
+As of 0.7 release, I believe **Completeness** is within reach, and a glimpse of the rest is in view.

 ## Getting started